No one likes writing up contracts. Let Autotask contracts do the work for you.

-What are Autotask PSA contracts?
+What are Autotask contracts?

 These are predefined relationships when your business is working with another organization.
 One popular type of contract in one industry may not be ideal for another.
-In our active Autotask PSA contracts setup for many of our clients, we request that they pay two hours up front for a block hour purchase.
-This Block Hour Service contract intentionally scares off certain would-be prospective clients because we want to attract only certain types of organizations that are willing to pay for our services an ongoing basis.
+In our active Autotask contracts setup for many of our clients, we request that they pay two hours up front for a block hour purchase.
+This Block Hour Service contract intentionally scares off ill-fitting prospective clients because we want to attract only certain types of organizations that are willing to pay for our services an ongoing basis.

 Software Enforcement of a Contract

 A legal contract for service is pretty much useless if you don’t have the software to enforce it.
 For instance, the Block Hour contract we setup for most of our organization we support requires money up front.
 Once the credit is used, we then charge x dollars an hour and invoice on .25 hour basis.
 Our PSA ticketing system must know the Autotask contracts type, how to produce time entries, and notify our AR team once the ticket is complete.

 The Block Hour Purchase contract is one of many Autotask contracts that we use run our business.
 There are legacy Autotask contracts such as a retainer contract that we are less likely to use with future clientele.

 Unfortunately, we have found that this contract like Block Hour Contract is a reactive break/fix relationship over the long run is bad for business.
 The client initially loves this pay as you go relationship but the relationship sours over time or overnight because of some catastrophic event.
 The once affordable contract now requires almost daily or weekly renewals of that block hour or retainer purchase.
 The costs add up quickly and the relationship goes south.
 Retainer purchases are better spent for consulting services, not reactive or “Break/Fix” IT related issues.

 Break Fix Type Contracts vs Recurring